jstowers/Angular2/README.md

 ## Friday, January 13, 2017

 ### Directives		(Sec.
 2, Lec.
 19)
+1. Three Kinds of Directives:
+	a.
+Components - directives with a template
+	b.
+Structureal directives - change the structure of the view (i.e., NgFor, NgIf)
+	c.
+Attribute directives - change the appearance or behavior of an element

-1. In HTML, use <input> tag to render an input box.
+2. In HTML, use <input> tag to render an input box.

-2. Use directive to extend behavior of <input> tag to grow on mouseover => <input autogrow>
+3. Use directive to extend behavior of <input> tag to grow on mouseover '<input autoGrow>'

-3.
+Summary:
+Implemented an attribute directive that highlights the border of an input text box when the mouse moves over the box.

+Technical Learnings:
+1.